DialedIn-Aus/dialedin-aus.github.io/docs/_posts/2023-04-06-Sonoff-ZBDongle-E-rcp-firmware.md

   - Matter
 ---

+**UPDATE 9/5/2023**: *Updated firmware links for Gecko SDK v4.2.3 release, also added a [web flasher](#web-flasher) to this blog post so you can quickly flash your dongle in the browser directly from this post!*

 There are two buzzwords domininating the home automation world in 2023, 'Matter' and 'Thread', that promise to fix many of the shortcomings with existing platforms, in particular by improving interoperability between smart home devices from different vendors.
 The folks at Nabu Casa (the company behind Home Assistant) have been hard at work bringing support for these protocols to Home Assistant.
 Currently they are focusing on support for their own hardware devices, SkyConnect and Home Assistant Yellow, however the ZBDongle-E is based on the same Silicon Labs EFRMG21 chipset, so with a few more manual steps it can also work.